zcvarga/emoji-search/README.md

 # Emoji Search :innocent:
-Mini app that renders a list of emojis and allows you to search and filter by name and keywords.
+Mini app I created while learning *React*.
+It renders a list of emojis and allows you to search and filter by name and keywords.

 ## Getting Started
 ### Clone repository